-“Due to the pandemic, we are gaining a fuller understanding of the importance of the outdoors – from our yard and parks to school yards and sports fields.
-They are essential to our well-being and to nature, itself,” Kiser said.
+“Due to the pandemic, we are gaining a fuller understanding of the importance of the outdoors—from our yard and parks to school yards and sports fields.
+They are essential to our well-being and to nature, itself,” Kiser says.
 “We are reconnecting to the family yard in a way we haven’t seen for many years.
 It feels like a lot the way it used to be, where we’ve all gotten to know our neighbors a little better and had some time outside in our yards.”

-He noted that time spent in green space like your yard, is good for you.
+He notes that time spent in green space like your yard, is good for you.

-“What we’ve learned during this period is the extraordinary importance of the living landscape to our mental and physical health, especially for homeowners who have a yard,” Kiser said.
+“What we’ve learned during this period is the extraordinary importance of the living landscape to our mental and physical health, especially for homeowners who have a yard,” Kiser says.